Skip to main content

 info

-Remember to bring the container docker compose down/up to register the changes.
+Remember to run docker compose up -d to register the changes.
 Make sure you can see the mounted path in the container.

 These actions must be performed by the Immich administrator.